Ashcribe/inventory_management_system/README.md

 In this project I built an inventory management system using python in a google colaboratory (jupyter notebook) environment.

-With the inventory management system you can
+With the inventory management system you can:
 - Store products and their quantities
 - Add new products
 - Update product quantities